 When comparing Microsoft OneNote vs Google Calendar, the Slant community recommends Microsoft OneNote for most people.
-In the question“What is the best cross-platform to-do list app?”
-Microsoft OneNote is ranked 18th while Google Calendar is ranked 37th.
+In the question“What are the best cross-platform to do list apps?”
+Microsoft OneNote is ranked 29th while Google Calendar is ranked 38th.
 The most important reason people chose Microsoft OneNote is:

 OneNote allows you to arrange text freely on the digital paper mimicking the way it would be done with a real pen on real paper.